angular/angular/aio/content/guide/displaying-data.md

 in the `index.html`, finds it, instantiates an instance of `AppComponent`, and renders it inside the `<app-root>` tag.

-Now run the app.
-It should display the title and hero name:
+When you run the app, you should see a display that shows the title and hero name.

 <div class="lightbox">
   <img src="generated/images/guide/displaying-data/title-and-hero.png" alt="Title and Hero">